parmes/parmes/solfec-1.0/user/utilities.rst

 LOCDYN_DUMP
 -----------

 This routine dumps into a file the most recent state of local dynamics.
 It is meant for debugging and test purposes, e.g. comparing local dynamics between runs on various processor counts.
+There is a Python script in Solfec-1.0 source tree: `solfec-1.0/scripts/locdyn_compare <https://github.com/parmes/solfec-1.0/blob/master/scripts/locdyn_compare>`_ which can be used to compare local dynamics dumps.

 .. topic:: LOCDYN_DUMP (solfec, path)